OS

 Deadlock Management Techniques

-Write a C program to simulate Bankers algorithm for the purpose of deadlock avoidance.
+Write a C program to simulate Bankers algorithm for the

 DESCRIPTION

-In a multiprogramming environment, several processes may compete for a finite number of resources.
+several processes may compete for a finite number of resources.

 Program: